US Air Ambulance Helicopter Hospital Heliport Tail Strike (Arkansas Children’s Hospital Sikorsky S-76D N761AF)

 - On 16 October 2021 an Air Methods Corp (AMC) Airbus AS350B3, N544AM, suffered a tail rotor strike on a fire extinguisher on landing on an elevated helidpad at Tucson Medical Center, Arizona: Air Methods AS350B3 Air Ambulance Tucson Tail Strike

 As noted above, a key piece of data missing in the information released so far into the Texarkana accident is the helipad information available to the pilot and how it documented the obstacles and the approach directions.
-A competent safety investigation would examine this, the associated survey of the site and the site design.
+The orientation of the ‘H’ is also inconsistent with the obstacles.
+A competent safety investigation would examine these, the associated survey of the site and the site design.
 A thorough investigation would also examine the Flight Recorder Data too.
 Based on these two previous NTSB investigations we are pessimistic that this NTSB investigation will help prevent further occurrences.

 - Emergency Sikorsky S-76D Landing Due to Fumes (Air Ambulance N761AF of Arkansas Children’s Hospital)